Turbine Flow Meters

 Turbine flowmeters are less accurate at low flow rates due to rotor/bearing drag that slows the rotor.
 Make sure to operate these flowmeters above approximately 5 percent of maximum flow.
 Turbine flowmeters should not be operated at high velocity because premature bearing wear and/or damage can occur.
-Be careful when measuring fluids that are non-lubricating because bearing wear can cause the flowmeter become inaccurate and fail.
+Be careful when measuring fluids that are non-lubricating because bearing wear can cause the flowmeter to become inaccurate and fail.

 In some applications, bearing replacement may need to be performed routinely and increase maintenance costs.
-Application in dirty fluids should generally be avoided so as to reduce the possibility of flowmeter wear and bearing damage.
+Application in dirty fluids should generally be avoided to reduce the possibility of flowmeter wear and bearing damage.
 In summary, turbine flowmeters have moving parts that are subject to degradation with time and use.